Torah Code Basics

 NOT EVERYTHING THAT LOOKS IMPRESSIVE IS IMPRESSIVE

 The ever constant question that pops up whenever a new matrix is found is (or should be), “Is this find significant, or the result of simple (often high) probability?”
 The more professional researchers generally turn to the Monte Carlo technique to arrive at an answer.
 Dr. Robert Haralick, who wrote the Foreword of Ark Code, has a discussion about probability on his site at http://www.torah-code.org/probability/probability.shtml.
 He also has a discussion about scrambling Torah texts to produce what are called “Monkey Texts” at http://www.torah-code.org/monkey_texts.shtml.
 This relates to the Monte Carlo technique.
 As applied to Torah Codes, ones scrambles the Torah text 10,000, 100,000 times or more, and then compares the results of key terms meeting in the real Torah text with the scrambled text.
 It matters greatly whether or not the Torah text that is scrambled to produce a Monkey text is scrambled at the letter level, word level, or verse letter.
 Because much is often made out of key words meeting certain phrases, it’s probably better to scramble at the verse level and then use comparisons between it and the original text.
 If one scrambles the Torah text 10,000 times, and then finds 1,000 better (tighter, smaller) meetings between key terms in the “Monkey Text,” then the chances are, that at best, the find in the Torah text had one chance in ten of being there.
 This is NOT significant.
 But if, in the 10,000 trials, there were only 100 as good or better meetings of terms in the monkey text, then the find in Torah might have had only about one chance in a hundred of being there.
 In this case, it begins to become interesting.
 A problem with the Monte Carlo technique when I began my research was that it was (a) often very slow due to the need to check such a high number of scrambled texts, each with 304,805 letters, and (b) it required computer software that was not available to the general public.
 As such, I developed an alternate method that focused on the number of rows and columns in a matrix, the number of ways a key term could fit in that size matrix (vertically, horizontally, diagonally, forwards, and backwards*); the frequency of this term at an ELS when limited to the number of ways it could fit in such a matrix, the percent of total Torah employed in the matrix; the chi-square value, and the combined total probability for everything found (which must then be adjusted for those things sought and NOT found).
-For those who are interested in examining the entire process, please buy a copy of ARK CODE and examine Appendices A and B (pages 183 to 221).
+See ARK CODE and examine Appendices A and B (pages 183 to 221).
 Note: In the case of ELS maps, the probabilities derived must then be adjusted due to the requirement for the matrix to have items found be found at the correct course angles that correspond to what is seen on real world maps.

 *ROFFMAN SKIP FORMULA.